 Downing Estate Planning Service

-- 4% annual target
+- 4% p.a target return (not guaranteed)

-- Minimum investment £50,000
+- Minimum investment £25,000

 Asset backed – Pulford Trading Ltd

 Pulford Trading Ltd is the asset-backed company.
 It invests in businesses operating from freehold premises, such as hotels, care homes and data centres.
 These firms are chosen because they have relatively stable revenues and an asset that underpins the investment value, so in case things don’t go according to plan there will usually still be value in the freehold property.